ms178/archpkgbuilds/PGO-Profile-15/README.md

 This section contains several profiles for LLVM/Clang-15.0.7 which you can use to squeeze more performance out of your system.
 Instrumentation was run on my hard- and software, so these might not be perfect for your needs.
+Especially the Mesa profile is only instrumented for my AMD Vega and might not help you if you are using a different GPU.
 It is normal that you will get some warnings that a couple of functions do not match and could not be optimized.

 To demonstrate their use, I use Mesa in the following as an example and my home directory as the place where the profiles are located, adjust it to your needs.
 I currently use these flags in my '/etc/makepkg.conf' file and included the command for using the Mesa profile: